 In this policy we talk about various roles within JuraLaw and the privileges that come with each.
 It’s helpful to understand these roles and the relationships between them.
 Here’s the breakdown: docket manager/administrator > observer > app user.
 Docket managers/administrators have the most control over their law firm’s settings in JuraLaw, followed by observers and then, JuraLawyer app users.
 Observers are usually attorneys who can view the data in JuraLaw but cannot add/delete/edit it.
 JuraLawyer app users are usually attorneys who can view the JuraLaw cases and events data in the JuraLawyer app and can submit updates via the app to the JuraLaw product.

 We collect different kinds of information.
 Some of it is personally identifiable and some is non-identifying or aggregated.
 Here are the types of information we collect or receive:

 • Account information.
 The only information we require to create your JuraLaw and/or JuraLawyer account is the individual law firm email address of each user.

 • Billing information.
-When you purchase a JuraLaw account, Law Bulletin Publishing Company will collect and store your billing address to which it will send invoices via mail.
+When you purchase a JuraLaw account, Law Bulletin Media will collect and store your billing address to which it will send invoices via mail.

 • Log data.
 When you use JuraLaw and/or JuraLawyer, our servers automatically record information, including information that your browser sends whenever you visit a website or your mobile app sends when you’re using it.
 This log data may include your Internet Protocol address, the address of the web page you visited before coming to JuraLaw and/or JuraLawyer, your browser type and settings, the date and time of your request, information about your browser configuration and plug-ins, language preferences, and cookie data.
 Log data does not contain message content and is not routinely deleted.